symfony/symfony-docs/cookbook/security/target_path.rst

 How to change the Default Target Path Behavior
 ==============================================

-By default, the security component retains the information of the last request URI in a session variable named ``_security.main.target_path`` (with ``main`` being the name of the firewall, defined in ``security.yml``).
+By default, the Security component retains the information of the last request URI in a session variable named ``_security.main.target_path`` (with ``main`` being the name of the firewall, defined in ``security.yml``).
 Upon a successful login, the user is redirected to this path, as to help her continue from the